-An integer specifying the number of most differentially expressed probe sets (genes) that will be used for comparison in the Venn diagram.
+An integer specifying the number of most differentially expressed probe sets (genes) that will be used in comparison charts.

-A boolean specifying whether or not to plot the most differentially expressed probe sets (genes) for each contrast for the eset_mmgmos ExpressionSet.
+An integer specifying the number of most differentially expressed probe sets plotContrasts A boolean specifying whether or not to plot the most differentially expressed probe sets (genes) for each contrast for the eset\mmgmos ExpressionSet.